NOMO-Gabriel/api_NOMO/about/DOCUMENTATION/Readme.md

 ### Documentation

-- `DET api/doc ` : Get the documentation of the api and have all information  about any end-point.
+- `GET api/doc ` : Get the documentation of the api and have all information  about any end-point.

 ### Products